 When Scottie recovers from his breakdown he wanders the city streets and constantly runs into women and places who remind him of Madeleine and their time together.
 Scottie then meets Judy (Kim Novak) and we see another type of horror as a living woman is remoulded into the image of a dead one, and we see a dead woman resurrected.

 This second section of the film plays out to me like My Fair Lady meets Frankenstein.
 I find this part even more disturbing and sad than the first half to be honest.

-In this half of the film Scottie changes Judy into Madeleine, and thus he permanently erases Judy from his life so that he can be with Madeleine again.
+In this half of the film, Scottie changes Judy into Madeleine by styling her as Madeleine looked and dressed when he knew her.
+He permanently erases Judy from his life so that he can be with Madeleine again.

 This final half also plays out to me like a Greek or Shakespearean tragedy.
 There is no happiness to be found in this film from this point on.

 We see Scottie learn that his breakdown, guilt and grief were all for nothing because the woman he loved wasn’t even the woman who died.
 We also see him destroy Judy (the real woman he loved, he just didn’t realise that at the time)and recreate her in the image of the dead fantasy he so desired.
 We also see Scottie inadvertently cause the death (once and for all, no bringing her back from the dead now)of Judy/Madeleine by taking her back to the scene of the crime at the end of the film.
 It’s dark, disturbing and bleak stuff for sure, but also incredibly sad too.